Skip to main content

 • stridor (harsh breathing sound when breathing in)

-• symptoms usually worse at night
+• symptoms usually much worse at night

 • runny nose and mild fever before cough starts

-• symptoms often improve during the day
+• symptoms often improve during the day and return at night

 when to see a doctor